-- 1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Dell has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg. - 2.
-Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent, '017 patent, '591 patent, '181 patent, and U.S. Patent No. 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
+- 1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Oracle has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg. - 2.
+Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent, the '017 patent, the '591 patent, the '181 patent, and U.S. Patent No. 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
 The STPC patents have been cited in over 550 United States patents and patent applications as prior art before the United States Patent and Trademark Office.
 The STPC patents disclose systems and methods for secure communications over a computer network where a third party (intermediary) performs a requisite function with respect to the transaction without requiring the intermediary to be trusted with respect to the private information or cryptographic keys for communicated information.
 The inventions taught in the STPC patents employ secure cryptographic schemes, which drastically reduce the risk of unauthorized disclosure of encrypted data.

-3. The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patents Dell is accused of infringing.1
+3. The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patents Oracle infringes.2

-4. Over a decade after Dr. Nagel and his co-inventors conceived of the inventions disclosed in the STPC patents, a Dell white paper described systems such as Dr. Nagel, Mr. Felsher, and Mr. Hoffberg's secure third party communications system as "fundamental" to the success of Dell's own cloud security encryption products and services.
+4. Over a decade after Dr. Nagel and his co-inventors conceived of the inventions disclosed in the STPC patents, an Oracle white paper described systems such as Dr. Nagel, Mr.